What is the Whipple Procedure?

 Postoperative Care

-Postoperative care is crucial for recovery and includes:
+Postoperative care is crucial for recovery and includes: Close monitoring in the intensive care unit (ICU)

-Management of pain and prevention of infection
+pain and prevention of

-Nutrition support, often with intravenous fluids or feeding tubes initially
+infection Nutrition support, often with intravenous fluids or feeding tubes initially

 Regular follow-ups to monitor recovery and detect any complications early